timgurto/Hellas/doc/glossary.md

 **character**, the *avatar* which represents a user in-game

-**class**, a category to which an item belongs, denoting functionality.
-For example, cutting down a tree might require a user to have an "axe"-class item in his inventory.
-An item can have many classes or none at all.
+**class**, a category to which an item or object belongs, implying functionality.
+For example, cutting down a tree might require a user either to have an "axe"-class item in his inventory, or to be near an "axe"-class object.
+An item or object can have one or many classes, or none at all.

 **client**, the *program* which connects to the server